laravel-ja/ja-docs-11.x/original-en/queues.md

             return redirect('/podcasts');
         }
     }

+In some cases, jobs may have a default delay configured.
+If you need to bypass this delay and dispatch a job for immediate processing, you may use the `withoutDelay` method:

+    ProcessPodcast::dispatch($podcast)->withoutDelay();

 > [!WARNING]
 > The Amazon SQS queue service has a maximum delay time of 15 minutes.